 I can illustrate it from public speaking.
 Very few public speakers are balanced in their discourse, and debaters even less so, who simply wish to win their argument by fair means or foul.
 This fault goes through the whole of human life, and it occurs in theology and Christian discourse also.
 It is time that it was corrected.
 This needs zugology.

 Many people speak about balance, and positive discrimination has been used to try to balance unbalanced situations.
-This is wrong as the pendulum swings too far the other way.
+This is wrong because the pendulum swings too far the other way.
 Human history is full of the pendulum swinging from one extreme to the other, usually when people do not learn from history.
 Zugology seeks to establish the correct balance of various beliefs and behaviours and therefore draws upon the whole of human history, experience and biblical theology.
 By necessity, young people are unlikely to arrive quickly at such a position so that society and the church need to draw upon the experience, knowledge and wisdom of the elderly, balancing the current attention given to youth.
 Even our language needs more careful attention, as it is a primary means of communication and correcting imbalance.

 “The tongue is a little member, and boasts great things … the tongue can no man tame.”James 3:5,8

 The next time you hear a preacher who is ‘too theological’, ‘too emotional’, ‘too this or that’ or ‘not experimental enough’, etc., he needs to learn some zugology and you need to learn the skill of applying zugology to the unbalanced situation.
 You need to become a zugologian (one who studies zugology) and a zugologist (one who practises zugology).